 So, what are you looking for in an Overwatch Twitch stream?
 Someone who’s going to help you improve your support game?
 A laid back stream with good music?
 An over-the-top personality with lots of goofs?
 You’ll find it all, if you know where to look.

-Here are seven Overwatch streamers you should be watching.
+Here are five Overwatch streamers you should be watching.
 Some are more entertainment based, and some are competitive professional players that’ll make you want to get really, really good at Overwatch.

 Dylan “Rudeism” Beck isn’t a professional Overwatch player.
 He’s actually a coder and programmer who streams himself playing games “wrong” on Twitch.
 He’s gotten pretty popular on Twitch for his inventive Overwatch play, though—Rudeism is the dude who played Winston using bananas and Hanzo with a Nerf bow.